100% Free Consultation (225) 412-6348

 • Punitive damages in cases of willful or reckless misconduct

 Handling a Jones Act claim while recovering from serious injuries is daunting.
-An experienced Baton Rouge Jones Act lawyer can protect your rights, explain the full range of benefits available, and steer your case through complex legal waters—so you can focus on healing and getting back to life.
+An experienced Baton Rouge Jones Act lawyer can protect your rights, explain the full range of benefits available, and steer your case through complex legal waters—so you can focus on healing and getting back to your family and your life.

 Under the Jones Act, shipowners are required to keep the vessel seaworthy (or free of preventable hazards) for employees.
 A vessel owner is not allowed to shift this obligation to anyone else.
 While there's no hard-and-fast definition of "unseaworthiness" under the law, there is a broad set of conditions that would qualify a ship as unseaworthy.
 If your ship's unseaworthiness caused your injuries, you can claim more compensation.

-An offshore vessel may be considered unseaworthy due to the following:
+An offshore vessel may be considered unseaworthy due to the following reasons:

 • Improperly stowed cargo

-• Lack of appropriate safety guards or rails
+• Lack of proper safety guards or rails

 • Unsafe living conditions

-Holding shipowners accountable for unseaworthiness is crucial for maintaining the safety and well-being of maritime workers.
-A Jones Act claim not only seeks to compensate the injured but also acts as a deterrent against neglect in the maritime industry.
-Through rigorous legal action, protections for maritime employees can be strengthened, promoting safer environments for all seafarers.
+Holding shipowners accountable for unseaworthiness is crucial for preserving the safety and well-being of maritime workers.
+Pursuing a Jones Act claim not only compensates injured seamen but also encourages higher standards throughout the maritime industry.
+By initiating legal action, our Jones Act lawyers in Louisiana strive to make workplaces safer for all seafarers across the Gulf Coast and beyond.

 Common Louisiana Jones Act claims involve: